‘Riverdale’ Season 3 Comic-Con Trailer Teases Fans

 — Riverdale (@CW_Riverdale) July 22, 2018

-The season will focus on friendships, more town strife, a weird cult and the group doing school activities in their junior year, ET reported.
-College education, SATs and sports will be part of the new season “but with all the crime and drama and mystery” that is usual in Riverdale, executive producer Roberta Aguirre-Sacasa said during the panel.
+The new season will focus on friendships, more town strife, a weird cult, and the group doing school activities in their junior year, ET reported.
+College education, SATs, and sports will be part of the new season “but with all the crime and drama and mystery” that is usual in Riverdale, executive producer Roberta Aguirre-Sacasa said during the panel.

-Camilla Mendes, who plays Archie’s lover on the show, is asked if Archie goes to jail their relationship will last through the new season.
+Camilla Mendes, who plays Archie’s lover on the show, was asked that if Archie goes to jail, will their relationship will last through the new season.

 “Definitely the kind of distance and separation, if he goes away, is going to be tough,” Mendes answered.
 “It’ll shake things up.”

 Veronica is said to step into her power role as an entrepreneur in addition to being a high school student.
-Trying to prove she is not “just a high school student” or a “spoiled rich girl.”
+She’s trying to prove she is not “just a high school student” or a “spoiled rich girl.”

-Although Betty has issues in her home, trying to get over her dad being revealed as the serial killer the “Black Hood.”
-Her mom, Alice and sister, Polly are now involved in a cult called ‘The Farm’ which leads to “all kinds of weirdness,” Reinhart, who plays Betty Cooper, said.
+Although Betty has issues at home, trying to get over her dad being revealed as the serial killer the “Black Hood.”
+Her mom, Alice, and sister, Polly, are now involved in a cult called ‘The Farm,” which leads to “all kinds of weirdness,” Lili Reinhart, who plays Betty Cooper, said.
 “Betty wants to stay far, far away from them.”

-Sprouse, who plays Betty Cooper’s boyfriend, was lucky to make it out of Season 2 alive, according to ET.
+Cole Sprouse, who plays Betty Cooper’s boyfriend, Jughead, was lucky to make it out of Season 2 alive, according to ET.
 “He was like a magnet for punches,” said Sprouse.
-Wanting his his character to be more similar to its comic counterpart and eat a lot more, Sprouse said “He’s going to be chewing on something in every scene, which is strange and fun.”
+Wanting his character to be more similar to its comic counterpart and eat a lot more, Sprouse said, “He’s going to be chewing on something in every scene, which is strange and fun.”

-The thriller returns to the CW on Wednesday, October 10.
+The thriller returns to The CW on Wednesday, October 10.